-These changes follow a report published by the Parliamentary Commissioner for the Environment in June 2011, which recommended investigating ways to simplify and standardise how 1080 and other toxins for pest control are managed under the RMA and other legislation.
+In a 2011 report, the Parliamentary Commissioner for the Environment recommended investigating ways to simplify and standardise how 1080 and other toxins for pest control were managed under the RMA and other legislation.

-RMA requirements for pest control were found to duplicate other controls, notably those in the Hazardous Substances and New Organisms Act 1996 and the Agricultural Compounds and Veterinary Medicines Act 1997.
-This duplication was contributing to unnecessary costs and delays in pest control operations, as well as operational errors in some instances.
-In addition, RMA controls were not providing additional protection to human health or the environment, beyond that already provided by other legislation.
+The investigation found that RMA requirements for pest control were duplicating other controls, notably those in the Hazardous Substances and New Organisms Act 1996 and the Agricultural Compounds and Veterinary Medicines Act 1997.
+This duplication was contributing to unnecessary costs and delays in pest control operations, as well as operational errors.
+In addition, RMA controls were not providing protection to human health or the environment beyond that already provided by other legislation.

 Find out more